AtlasRedux/AtlasGUI-for-YT-DLP/README.md

 # AtlasGUI for YT-DLP (YouTube video downloader).
-A simple, but hopefully soon also future rich, GUI for YT-DLP.
+A simple, but hopefully soon also feature rich, GUI for YT-DLP.

 Distros are on the [homepage](http://www.youtubetransfer.com).